-- O The servicer, at its discretion, may "gross up" income not subject to Federal Taxes.
-When grossing up any income, the servicer must document and support the amount of grossed up income and should use the same tax rate, but not exceeding 25 percent, for grossing up that the borrower used to calculate his/her tax from the previous year. - Excluding documentation from prior years, all financial information must be dated within 90 days from the date of receipt by the servicer.
+- O The servicer, at its discretion, may "gross up" income not subject to federal taxes.
+When grossing up any income, the servicer must document and support the amount of grossed up income and should use the same effective tax rate, not to exceed 25%, for grossing up that the borrower used to calculate the borrower's federal income tax return from the previous year. - Excluding documentation from prior years, all financial information must be dated within 90 days from the date of receipt by the servicer.